apache/datafusion-sqlparser-rs/docs/source_spans.md

 - `Select`, `With`, `Cte`, `WildcardAdditionalOptions` now store a `TokenWithLocation`

 #### Misc.
-- `TokenWithLocation` stores a full `Span`, rathern than just a source location.
+- `TokenWithLocation` stores a full `Span`, rather than just a source location.
 Users relying on `token.location` should use `token.location.start` instead.
 ## Source Span Contributing Guidelines

 For contributing source spans improvement in addition to the general [contribution guidelines](../README.md#contributing), please make sure to pay attention to the following: